apache/skywalking-banyandb/docs/crud/stream/query.md

 ## Examples

 To retrieve elements in a stream named `sw` between `2022-10-15T22:32:48Z` and `2022-10-15T23:32:48Z` could use the below command.
-These elements also choose a tag `trace_id` which lives in a family named `searchable` and another tag `data_binary` belongs to family `data`.
+These elements also choose a tag `trace_id` which lives in a family named `searchable`.

 ```shell
 $ bydbctl stream query -f - <<EOF